twilio/twilio-voice-react-native/docs/expo/app-config.md

 ## Requirements

+This page covers the config plugin only.
+The Push Credential, access token server and device requirements that every application needs are listed under [Prerequisites](../../README.md#prerequisites) in the README.
+An app wired by this plugin alone will build and run, but cannot place or receive a call without them.

 - A [development build](https://docs.expo.dev/develop/development-builds/introduction/). **Expo Go
   is not supported**, because this library contains native code that Expo Go does not include.
-- Expo SDK 52 or later.
-Verified on 52, 53, 54, 55, 56 and 57; see the compatibility matrix in the
+- Expo SDK 52 through 57.
+These are the versions exercised; see the compatibility matrix in the README.
+The plugin does not enforce a minimum, so newer or older versions may work but are untested.
-  README for exactly what was exercised.

 ## Setup